Jud/backport/README.md

 # Usage

 1.  :electric_plug: Add this [.github/workflows/hotfix.yml](.github/workflows/hotfix.yml) to your repository.
-2.  :speech_balloon: Change the `branches` key to the branches you want hotfixes backported to.
+2.  :speech_balloon: Change the `branches` key to the branch names you want hotfixes backported to.
 3.  :sparkles: That's it!
 When the pull request gets merged, it will be backported to the specified branches.
     If the pull request cannot be backported, a comment explaining why will automatically be posted.